The newest version of the operating system that runs on the fourth and fifth-generation Apple TV.

 For customers who get their internet access and cable subscription from the same company, there's a new zero sign-on feature that Apple has implemented in tvOS 12.
 With zero sign-on, the Apple TV automatically detects a user's broadband network and can sign them into all of the supported apps they receive through their subscription, with no typing required.

-Zero sign-on will be available to Charter Communications customers starting later this year, and will expand to other providers in the future.
+Zero sign-on is available to Charter Communications customers, and will expand to other providers in the future.

 For tvOS 12, Apple collaborated with the International Space Station National Lab and the Center for the Advancement of Science in Space to create new aerial screensavers shot from space by NASA scientists.

 All aerial screensavers are also more interactive in tvOS 12, allowing viewers to see location information and swipe between aerial shots.

 Other New Features

 Password AutoFill - With iOS 12, Apple users can AutoFill passwords from iPhone and iPad to Apple TV to more easily sign into Apple TV apps.

 Apple TV Remote in Control Center - In the Control Center on iPhones and iPads running iOS 12, the Apple TV Remote option will now be included by default to provide easier access to Apple TV controls.